john-itcsolutions/cheirrs/README.md

 does this.

-To add, for example, 2 load-balancer units, simply
+To add, for example, a load-balancer unit, simply

-`juju add-unit -n 2 kubeapi-load-balancers`
+`juju add-unit -n 2 kubeapi-load-balancer`

 )
 ________________________________________________________________